BACs, BEPs, and BELs...OH MY!

 You may have heard some of these acronyms thrown around lately, but what do they mean?

 Building Emergency Plans, or BEPs, are required by International Fire Code and are really a best management practice.
-BEPs will list instructions on each specific building's evacuation process, critical systems within the building you work or study in, and where to meet and take accountability should an evacuation event occur.
+BEPs will list instructions on each specific building's evacuation and emergency processes, critical systems within the building you work or study in, and where to meet and take accountability should an evacuation event occur.
 The plans will be consistent through each University building on the KUMC and KU Lawrence campuses, so whether you have classes here or in Lawrence, you can always be informed on the emergency processes for the building you occupy!

 More questions?
 The following links may hold your answers!